mannum/heroku-buildpack-google-chrome/README.md

 This buildpack downloads and installs (headless) Google Chrome from your choice of release channels.

+## Superscript changes
+We've added an additional option `CHROME_VERSION`.
+This allows you to specify `CHROME_VERSION` and fix the version of Chrome it will download.
+This stops inadvertent upgrades to Chrome during deployment causing issues with differences between QA, stage, prod, etc...

 ## Channels

 You can choose your release channel by specifying `GOOGLE_CHROME_CHANNEL` as